CLE-CMPS183W17/CLEWebEdition/README.md

 ## Technologies used:
 - Languages: HTML5, PHP, CSS (Managed by Bootstrap), JavaScript/jQuery
 - Web Framework: CakePHP
+- Database: PostgreSQL
 - Development Environments: Atom Editor, NetBeans

+## Installation Instructions:
+To preview this program, you will need CakePHP 3.
+You can get that [here.] (https://book.cakephp.org/3.0/en/installation.html)

+Once that is acquired, follow the instructions [here] (https://book.cakephp.org/3.0/en/installation.html#create-a-cakephp-project) to create your own project.

+When that is done, you'll want to import the table files from the database folder into your PostgreSQL database, then proceed to run from your bin folder:
+- cake bake all course (Or, in the future, if there are more table files, cake bake all tablenamehere)